 Initial work on the Lynx and Bullet programmes had begun in Canley before the British Leyland Motor Corporation merger of 1968.
 The proposal was for there to be a pair of conventional front-engined cars, based on saloon car running gear.
 The cars were styled in Canley, but Michelotti was heavily involved in the process of building full-scale models, as well as the running prototypes.

 Following the merger, it became clear that the Bullet/Lynx and the promising MG ADO21 project would be competing for a similar audience, so both came under scrutiny.
-BLMC management knew it had to carefully pitch any new sports cars at an increasingly sophisticated clientele.
+BLMC management knew it had to pitch any new sports cars at an increasingly sophisticated clientele with care.
 In the USA, the company’s biggest export market, buyers were turning to the Datsun 240Z and VW-Porsche 914 in increasingly large numbers – and BLMC needed an answer.

 Looking to the American sports car market